saadsohail05/Web-Programming/Week 6 Lecture 1+2/Readme.md

 ## Task 05 : Finding Class and Id of Clicked Element
 ### Description
 I have created an HTML page with various elements (div, p, button) each having a class and an ID attribute.
-Using jQuery, you have added an event listener that displays the class and ID of the clicked element.
+Using jQuery, I have added an event listener that displays the class and ID of the clicked element.

 ### Screenshots
 ![alt text](<Task 05 Screenshot.png>)